 Nine out of ten people who attempt suicide and survive will not go on to die by suicide at a later date.

-However, middle-aged men are more likely to die by suicide than any other age group.
+However, middle-aged men are more likely to die by suicide than almost any other age group.
 Men in the middle years—between the ages of 35 and 64—have a suicide rate that is more than double the national average.
-They represent 19 percent of the United States population but account for 40 percent of suicide deaths.
+Males make up 50% of the population but nearly 80% of suicides.

-Some say the “cowboy tough” attitude may attribute to men not seeking the help they need.
+Some say the “cowboy tough” attitude may be attributed to men not seeking the help they need.
 They are taught from youth to be strong and are more willing to take care of others rather than themselves.
 Many men conceal their suffering to avoid burdening others.

 Life stressors and health concerns are among the most common precipitating circumstances for suicides in middle-aged men.
 Living in a rural area such as Fremont County may also contribute likely due to easier access to firearms, drug and alcohol use, cultural factors, and poverty.

 Dr. Jeff Sung, Director of the Suicide Prevention Resource Center is asking hard questions in order to get to the root of the problem and find the answers to prevention.

 “If we’re going to reduce the overall number of suicide deaths in the United States, men in the middle years need our attention.”Jeff Sung, MD

 Offer culturally appropriate assistance for those who are struggling.
 Since so many of those who die by suicide do not have a mental health diagnosis, and prevailing male cultural expectations discourage help-seeking, we need to consider alternative ways to reach men at risk for suicide that are more attuned to their preferences.
 The SPRC report, Preventing Suicide among Men in the Middle Years recommends building coping skills and connectedness by creating peer-to-peer, community-based groups that can enhance self-worth, meaning in life, and a sense of purpose for men.